JabirJelek/Jarkom-Modul-1-I04-2022/README.md

 > Filter so that wireshark only shows packets going to port 80!

-filtering packets that only going to port 80 can be easily done by applying command `tcp.dstport == 80` . by using this command this will sort out all the packets that are only going or assigned to go to port 80 <br>
+filtering packets that only going to port 80 can be easily done by applying command `tcp.dstport == 80` . <br>
 ![Result](Contents/no3.png)

 ### Question 4

 > Filter so that wireshark only picks up packets coming from port 21!

-in order to get information about packets that only coming from port 21 in our network traffic we can do that by applying filter by using command `tcp.srcport == 21` and thus will catch all the packets that are coming from port 21 <br>
+in order to get information about packets that only coming from port 21 in our network traffic we can do that by applying filter by using command `tcp.srcport == 21` <br>
 ![Result](Contents/no4.png)

 ### Question 5

 > Filter so that wireshark only picks up packets coming from port 443!

-We can filter our network traffic coming only from port 443 by using the command `tcp.srcport == 443`.
-Source port is where the packet/connection originated.
-Therefore, by using this filter, we can view packets coming only from the port _443_.<br>
+We can filter our network traffic coming only from port 443 by using the command `tcp.srcport == 443`.<br>
 ![Result](Contents/no5.png)

 ### Question 6

 > Filter so that wireshark only shows packets going to lipi.go.id !

-To see packets only going to a specific domain, we used `http.host == lipi.go.id`.
-This filter will show us http requests going to this specific domain which in our case there is only one device trying to send a GET request to this domain from `192.168.0.27`.<br>
+To see packets only going to a specific domain, we used `http.host == lipi.go.id`.<br>
 ![Result](Contents/no6.png)

 ### Question 7

 > Filter so that wireshark only picks up packets coming from your ip!

-if we were using an Windows OS, we could open the Command Prompt and use the `ipconfig` to find out our current IP address (IPv4), after that we could just use `ip.src` in wireshark followed by our IP address to get the followin result:
+if we were using an Windows OS, we could open the Command Prompt and use the `ipconfig` to find out our current IP address (IPv4), after that we could just use `ip.src`:

 ![Result](Contents/no7.png)